Early, Middle & Exceptional Education

 Co-op experience in Early Childhood Education

 A focus on collaborative relationship building between home, school and community that facilitates positive influence on the individual child’s development.
 These collaborative relationships create an inclusive learning environment for all children, including culturally and linguistically diverse.
 The collaborative relationships are based on developing reciprocal communication techniques, cultural sensitivity and rapport with children and their families.
 Promotes effective communication and advocacy skills for students with disabilities and their families between school, agency personnel and community members.
 Empowerment techniques and parent workshops are developed to encourage parent involvement, with emphasis on families who traditionally have been excluded from the collaborative process in the schools and developing parental self-efficacy skills.
 Offered spring, fall.
-Prereq: ENG 110 or ENGL 110H; EDUC 220 or ERCH 225; EDFN 211, 241; Coreq: ERCH 345 and EDFN 320.
+Prereq: ENG 110 or ENGL 110H; EDUC 220 or ERCH 225; EDFN 211, 241

 An emphasis on making appropriate instructional and curricular decisions to provide creative opportunities for young children; special attention to rhythmic, aesthetic and dramatic avenues of expression; application of ideas through actual experiences with young children.
 Offered in fall, spring.
 Prereq: C- or higher in ELED 210 or ERCH 110; Act 34 Clearance, Act 151 Clearance and Act 114 FBI Clearance.

-This course develops pedagogy in the teaching of reading and the related language arts in grades PreK-4.
-Keeping with current theory that the communication processes—reading, writing, listening and speaking— cannot arbitrarily be divided, this course will present pedagogy in an interrelated and integrated format.
-Understandings, teaching strategies, and techniques will be consistent with the state testing system and the state standards for literacy instruction.
-Throughout this course, students will be expected to exhibit professional behaviors as delineated in Administrative Guidelines for the Assessment of the Professional and Ethical Dispositions of Professional Education Unit Candidates (www.millersville.edu/ academics/educ/education/files/Dispositions.pdf).
-Students will have opportunities to establish the habit of ongoing professional growth.
-Offered periodically.
-Prereq: admission to Advanced Professional Studies.
-Coreqs: ERCH 455, 465, SPED 331.
-Credit may not be received for this course and EDUC 325.
+This course develops evidence-based pedagogical skills in the teaching of reading and the related language arts in grades PreK-4.
+Keeping with the theory that the communication processes – reading, writing, listening, and speaking – cannot arbitrarily be divided, this course will present pedagogical skills in an interrelated and integrated format.
+Understandings, teaching strategies and techniques will be consistent with the Structured Literacy Knowledge and Practice Standards of PK-4 Educators and the PA Core Standards for literacy instruction.
+Throughout this course, students will be expected to exhibit professional behaviors as delineated in Administrative Guidelines for the Assessment of the Professional and Ethical Dispositions of Professional Education Unit Candidates.
+Pre-req: ERCH 110 and 225.
+For Early Childhood Education majors only.
+Advanced Professional Studies (APS) status required.

 Prepares early childhood teacher candidates to recognize high-quality literature for children from birth to age nine.
 The use of literature to promote children’s language, intellectual, emotional, social/moral and aesthetic/creative development is highlighted.
 A focus on children’s response to literature is provided.
 Offered fall, spring.
 Prereq: PSYC 227; EDFN 211, 241; ERCH 225 or EDUC 220.